Get started guide for Jira administrator

 Available since 5.02.23

-Jigit Development Panel is a panel on the issue view screen where you can see related branches and create a new branch in the configured git connections.
-The Jigit Development Panel provides information about branches and pull requests whose names include the issue key.
+The Jigit Development Panel is a panel on the issue view screen where you can create new branches in the configured git connections and see related branches.
+The Jigit Development Panel provides information about branches and pull requests where the issue key is featured in the name.

-For this feature to work you need to make sure the access token used in the configuration has the right permissions to do the create-branch operation.
+For this feature to work you need to make sure the Personal Access Token used in the configuration has the correct permissions enabled to allow the create-branch operation.

 To configure the Jigit Development Panel displaying, you need to:

-1. Navigate to the Jigit Development tab on the Global Configuration page.
+Navigate to the Settings tab on the Configuration page.

-4. Click on the OK button to save configurations.
+Click on the Save settings button to save the updated configurations.

 Please watch this demo video for more details about the Jigit Development panel.

-Jira administrators can configure Jigit to use the user’s PAT instead of admin-configured PAT.
+Jira administrators can configure Jigit to use the user’s PAT instead of an admin-configured PAT.

 Admin can control this in the global settings (since version 8.08.22).